drwpow/envy-docs/README.md

 ### GitHub Pages
 Deployment is easy!
-But just make sure you’ve **committed** your latest version of your code—you’re going to be temporarily wiping out your code directory to publish this to a new branch.
+But just make sure you’ve **committed** your latest version of your code—you’re going to be temporarily wiping out your code directory to publish this to a new branch. *(you can avoid doing this if you want to commit every file manually instead).*

 1. Navigate to your local copy of the repo you’ll be hosting this from.
 2. Make a new branch named **gh-pages** with `git checkout --orphan gh-pages` *(this branch can’t be named anything else)*
 3. Within this folder, commit your code, and then **delete** everything in this repo except for the `.git` repo itself.
-    *(you can avoid doing this, but it will be more hassle—you’ll have to commit every file manually in the next step.)*
 4. Navigate back to your **documentation** directory and run `middleman build`.
 5. Take everything generated to the `/build` directory and copy into the root